Dwijal/Docker-Zero-to-Hero/README.md

     4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.

+    5. Each container has its separate IP address.

+    6. Image runs as independent process which has its own ram , cpu and disk space and network.

 ## Why are containers light weight ?